-Medieval towns and castles, hiking in the breathtaking wild Carpathian Mounatains and fortified church castles combined with great local food, wine and brandy make an outstanding “Tour of Transylvania”.
-The tour is a medium paced tour with a mix of overnight and two-night stays in Sibiu, Targu Mures and Brasov.
+Medieval towns and castles, the breath-taking wild Carpathian Mountains and fortified church castles combined with great local food, wine and brandy make an outstanding “Tour of Transylvania”.
+The tour is a medium paced tour with a mix of overnight of two-night stays in Sibiu, Sighisoara, and Brasov.

 *Please note that The Peles Castle is always closed on Mondays and Tuesdays.
 Let us know in advance your date of travel in order for us to check the schedules.
 Thank you for understanding.